-Nurture your spirit of adventure by joining one of Australia’s great desert heartland journeys – an outback tour Australia – Adelaide to Uluru and beyond to Alice Springs.
-Featuring the Flinders Ranges, Wilpena Pound, Lake Eyre, Oodnadatta Track, Painted Desert, Coober Pedy, Uluru, Kata-Tjuta, Kings Canyon, and the imposing Macdonnell Ranges – 15 days, departs Adelaide
+Immerse yourself in the spirit of adventure, iconic scenery and indigenous culture, by joining this extraordinary desert heartland journey – an outback tour Australia – Adelaide to Uluru and beyond to Alice Springs.
+Featuring the Flinders Ranges, Wilpena Pound, Lake Eyre, Oodnadatta Track, Painted Desert, Coober Pedy, Uluru, Kata-Tjuta, Kings Canyon, Hermannsburg, and the imposing Macdonnell Ranges. – 15 days, departs Adelaide

 Single Supplement AUD$ TBA.
 Special Discounts apply to this tour.
-See Clause 4 of the Terms and Conditions.
 Early Bird price reverts to the Regular Price 6 months prior to each tour departure date.
-Minimum number of guests for this tour is 7.

 A leisure journey following the historic pathways of Aboriginal people, explorers, pioneers, Afghan Camaleers.
 Coinciding with the historic Overland Telegraph line and Old Ghan railway line.